epfl-ada/ada-2024-project-microbiotaandco/README.md

 David Bamman, Brendan O'Connor and Noah Smith, "Learning Latent Personas of Film Characters," in: Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL 2013), Sofia, Bulgaria, August 2013.

 ## :computer: Methods

-The analysis was guided by several sub-questions serving as the guiding framework:
-- How do we treat missing or aberrant values?
-How do we preprocess the dataset?
-- What are the diversity attributes and how are they distributed?
-- What is the relationship between and among these attributes?
-- How can we define and quantify diversity?
-- How do diversity scores evolve over time and space?
-- Does the diversity impact box office revenues?
-- Are there common combinations of characteristics linked to specific archetypes?
-- Are the results statistically significant?

 0. Data preprocessing: